 Nitrous oxide is gently administered through a comfortable nosepiece.
 After a few minutes of breathing the gas in through your nose, you will begin to feel the effects of the gas.
 You’ll be alert and conscious throughout the duration of your nitrous oxide sedation; you’ll just feel more serene.
 Upon the completion of your dental procedure, the nitrous oxide will be turned off and pure oxygen will be sent through the nosepiece and the effects of the nitrous oxide will quickly diminish.

-If you would prefer to attain a more relaxed state than nitrous oxide can provide, The Smile Centre also offers also offers oral sedation, also known as conscious sedation.
+If you would prefer to attain a more relaxed state than nitrous oxide can provide, The Smile Centre also offers oral sedation, also known as conscious sedation.
 For this sedation option, you be given a pill to take prior to your appointment.
 Oral sedation is a popular method among our patients, enabling them to receive important dental treatments comfortably, free from fear and anxiety.
 Your pulse blood pressure and oxygen levels will be closely monitored throughout your treatment to ensure a safe and pleasant experience.

 Oral sedation may be an ideal option for you if: